Hungarian Neopaganism (movement): László Nimród's Ancient Hungarian Church

-The Ancient Hungarian Church (Ősmagyar Egyház), whose Hungarian headquarters are located in Mogyoród, was first established in Budapest in the 1990 by László Hjadú Nimród, and was officially registered in 1998.
+The Ancient Hungarian Church (Ősmagyar Egyház), whose Hungarian headquarters are located in Mogyoród, was first established in Budapest in the 1990 by László Hajdú Nimród, and was officially registered in 1998.
 Nimród spends most of the year in the United States and the church has international headquarters located in Los Angeles.
 The doctrine of the Ancient Hungarian Church is a synthesis of ancient Hungarian, East Asian and Christian beliefs, though all of them are claimed to be original Hungarian-Turanian beliefs.
 The church has strict religious regulations.
 For instance, preachers have to wear white and purple clothes with folk patterns.
 They celebrate the major holidays of the Christian calendar, winter and summer solstice, national holidays and the birthdays of important Hungarian historical personages.

 Zoltán Sólyomfi's Firebird Taltos Drum Circle

 The Firebird Taltos Drum Circle (Tűzmadár Táltos Dobkör) was founded in 2006 by Zoltán Nagy Sólyomfi, who also acted as the chief executive of the Yotengrit Church when it was registered by the government.
 He later left the Yotengrit Church for undisclosed internal disputes and, despite his wish to return, was not allowed to do so by Máté.
 The aim of the group is to revive ancient Hungarian spirituality, mediating it to society in modern forms, helping the individuals to understand themselves and thus healing the world tree, which manifests itself through the individuals.

 The theology of the Drum Circle is "based upon the ancient Hungarian conception of the world, which is the One (God) which incorporates everything that exists".
 Sólyomfi teaches that there are two worlds: One is the "manifest world" represented by the world tree, while the other one is the "unmanifested, unshaped space" which contains the "shared consciousness" of mankind.

 The Drum Circle emphasises practice over doctrine, including drumming, breathing and voice techniques.
 The aim of these practices is to widen one's consciousness to understand the operations of the One, becoming like the One.
 The group practises ritual ceremonies for birth, initiation, marriage, death and the feasts of the Yearly Round.
 The School of the Ancient Source (Ősforrás Iskola), associated with the church, organises camps and pilgrimages.